naver/egjs-jquery-transform/README.md

 ## Bug Report

-If you find a bug, please report it to us using the [Issues](https://github.com/naver/egjs-transform/issues) page on GitHub.
+If you find a bug, please report it to us using the [Issues](https://github.com/naver/egjs-jquery-transform/issues) page on GitHub.

 ## License
-egjs-transform is released under the [MIT license](http://naver.github.io/egjs/license.txt).
+egjs-jquery-transform is released under the [MIT license](http://naver.github.io/egjs/license.txt).

 ```